adamsilver/fdpb/01-Register.md

 We should aim to use as few words as possible because it makes reading faster.
 But we shouldn't remove words at the cost of clarity.
 If you need two words to make the action clear then do so and use sentence case like we do for the field labels.

 The exact words may need matching to your brand's tone of voice but don't exchange clarity for cuteness.
-In our case ‘Register’ works well.
+In our case ‘Register’ is fine.

 ## Validation

-We've put in a lot of effort to create a well designed registration form.
+We've put in a lot of effort to create a well-designed registration form.
 Despite these efforts, we cannot eradicate human error.
-People make mistakes and it's our job to make sure that fixing them is easy.
+That is, people make mistakes and it's our job to make sure that fixing them is easy.
 To design a great validation experience we need to consider:

 - When to give feedback
 - How to show errors